apla/node-static-server-test/README.md

 but have `onNoMatch` handler. `fastify` server page mentions [setNotFoundHandler](https://www.fastify.io/docs/latest/Reference/Server/#setnotfoundhandler) with `preValidation` hook on [lifecycle page](https://www.fastify.io/docs/latest/Reference/Lifecycle/#lifecycle).
-But I cannot find a way to use `fastify-static` with `preValidation` hook.
+But I could not find a way to use `fastify-static` with `preValidation` hook.

 Results: